ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ```

 The C-Chain address (`0x86BB07a534ADF43786ECA5Dd34A97e3F96927e4F`) is the one which can be used to fund your key from the [faucet](https://faucet.avax.network/).
-The command also prints P-Chain addresses for both the default local network and `fuji`.
+The command also prints P-Chain addresses for both the default local network and `Fuji`.
 The latter (`P-fuji1a3azftqvygc4tlqsdvd82wks2u7nx85rhk6zqh`) is the one needed for this tutorial.

 The `delete` command of course deletes a private key: